rackerlabs/docs-core-infra-user-guide/cloud_interfaces/CLI/cloudblockstorage_CLI.rst

 * :ref:`supernova`
 * :ref:`curl`

+You can also use the
+:ref:`cinder`,
-You can also use the cinder CLI, focused on Cloud Block Storage.
+focused on Cloud Block Storage.

+In working with Cloud Block Storage, you may find that you need to use nova for some functions and cinder for others.
+You should install them both.
+You can see an example of using nova and cinder together at `Configuring OpenStack Block Storage <http://www.rackspace.com/knowledge_center/article/configuring-openstack-block-storage>`__ where, in the "Create a Volume" section,
+``nova volume-attach`` associates a volume with a server and ``cinder list`` confirms that association.

 Before you can use one of these tools, you must install a local (client) copy.